The US monkeypox response is failing queer men

 Okay, so on that.
 The way I found out how to get a vaccine was through a friend who texted me, and I sent that text to all the people I know.

-Right, or like, here’s the phone number to call.
+Right, or like, “Here’s the phone number to call.”
 Or, I remember asking people if they can get to Westchester, because Westchester was not advertising their appointments.
 And if you could take the LIRR from Harlem to Westchester, you could walk five minutes and get a vaccine — same thing on Long Island.

 We are giving each other the information that we need, given the abysmal federal response, in large part, to try to do the best to keep one another safe.